Marisa Tomei’s Grief Turns to Lust in ‘The Rose Tattoo,’ Hillary Clinton Gets a Chinese Lesson in ‘Soft Power’

 In Soft Power, there is an intriguing contradiction between the lushness of what you are looking at and the layered and complex cultural drama you are watching.
 We spin far ahead into the future, where the musical-within-a-play has become a classic, and where the Chinese look upon Americans with pity at their hoary cultural artifacts.

 Soft Power ranges everywhere through time and across themes of personal and political displacement, in and out of its different fictional worlds.
-Its focus can feel woolly and puzzling (and we seem to leave Hwang and his stabbing in a too-long dramatic limbo), but its mischief and intelligence powerfully root it.
+Its focus can feel woolly and puzzling (and we leave Hwang and his stabbing in a way-too-long dramatic limbo), but its mischief and intelligence powerfully root it.
+If it can feel a mess in places, it‘s a good, energizing kind of mess.

 Every fever dream must come to an end, and so it is with Soft Power.
 We return to Hwang’s stabbing, and the cold present-day of racism and hate-stirring.
 Hwang’s attacker, we learn, has never been caught, but in Soft Power he has crafted more than a graphic personal confessional.